k21971/EvilHack/doc/evilhack-changelog.md

 - Reading a blessed scroll of amnesia allows option to reset accumulated skills
 - Fix: prevent Valley of the Dead bones files
 - Fix: worn rings covered by worn gloves could do material damage to monsters
+- Tweak to Valley of the Dead bones files